SarKaushik/Multi-Cloud-Projects/OCI IAM Automation with Ansible/readme.md

 ## Prerequisites

-You should have the following compartments already created in OCI:
+Create necessary compartments in your OCI:
 - `networkingResources`
 - `computeResources`
 - `databaseResources`